 Who is this qualification for?

-• are maintenance professionals working in the housing sector
+• are working in housing maintenance

 How long does it take?